Anantm007/Dev-Bookstore/README.md

 7. Checkout using credit card and paypal
 8. Advanced search filters based on category and price range
-9. Books also categorized upon arrival date and bestsellers 10.Order confirmation through email and user dashboard
+9. Books also categorized upon arrival date and bestsellers
+10. Order confirmation through email and change order status for admin

 Feel free to fork this repo and raise an issue or submit a PR in case of any bugs.